-The Office of the School of Business and Public Administration is located in the second floor of the Jesus S. & Eugenia A. Leon Guerrero School of Business and Public Administration Building.
+The Office of the School of Business and Public Administration is located on the second floor of the Jesus and Eugenia Leon Guerrero Business and Public Administration Building.
 Correspondence with the School of Business and Public Administration can be directed to:

-Dr. Annette T. Santos, Dean School of Business and Public Administration University of Guam UOG Station Mangilao, Guam 96923
+Dr. Annette Taijeron Santos, Dean School of Business and Public Administration University of Guam UOG Station Mangilao, Guam 96923

-Phone: (671) 735-2501/2520/2553
+Email: atsantos@triton.uog.edu Phone: (671) 735-2501/2520/2553